Christopher Dean: Professional programmes

-Amateur programs
+Amateur programmes

 Honours

 On 28 April 1983, Dean was appointed Honorary Freeman of the City of Nottingham.
 Dean was appointed an Officer of the Order of the British Empire in 1999.

 Personal life

-Between 1991 and 1993, Dean was married to French-Canadian World ice dance champion Isabelle Duchesnay whom he met while choreographing for her and her brother Paul Duchesnay in the late 1980s.
+Between 1991 and 1993 Dean was married to French-Canadian World ice dance champion Isabelle Duchesnay, whom he met while choreographing for her and her brother Paul Duchesnay in the late 1980s.

-On 15 October 1994, Dean married American skater Jill Trenary in Minneapolis, Minnesota.
-They had two sons, Jack Robert and Sam Colin, and resided in Colorado Springs, Colorado.
+On 15 October 1994 Dean married American skater Jill Trenary in Minneapolis, Minnesota.
+They had two sons, Jack Robert and Sam Colin, and lived in Colorado Springs, Colorado.
 Dean's agent confirmed in March 2010 that the couple had separated.
 He and Trenary remain on good terms.

 He has been in a relationship with Karen Barber since 2011.

 Dean also remained close friends with partner Jayne Torvill.

-In 2021, Dean took part in an episode of DNA Journey to trace his family roots.
+In 2021 Dean took part in an episode of DNA Journey to trace his family roots.
 He also appeared on The Masked Dancer as Beagle, where he was the fifth celebrity to be unmasked.